Jeff Yang

-Education
+Early life and education

-Yang graduated from Harvard University in 1989 with a Bachelor of Arts in psychology.
+Yang was born to a Taiwanese American family.
+He graduated from Harvard University in 1989 with a Bachelor of Arts in psychology.

 Career

-Yang has written the books, Once Upon a Time in China: A Guide to the Cinemas of Hong Kong, Taiwan and Mainland China, I Am Jackie Chan: My Life in Action (with Jackie Chan), Eastern Standard Time: A Guide to Asian Influence in American Culture, from Astro Boy to Zen Buddhism, and Secret Identities: The Asian American Superhero Anthology.
-He recently co-wrote the second graphic novel in the Secret Identities series, Shattered: The Asian American Comics Anthology.
-In addition, he has written for the Village Voice, VIBE, Spin, and Condé Nast Portfolio.
+Yang has written a number of books related to Asian popular culture, including Once Upon a Time in China: A Guide to the Cinemas of Hong Kong, Taiwan and Mainland China, I Am Jackie Chan: My Life in Action (with Jackie Chan), and Eastern Standard Time: A Guide to Asian Influence in American Culture, from Astro Boy to Zen Buddhism.

+In the comics genre, he has written Secret Identities: The Asian American Superhero Anthology and co-wrote the second graphic novel in the Secret Identities series, Shattered: The Asian American Comics Anthology.
+He has also written for the Village Voice, VIBE, Spin, and Condé Nast Portfolio.

 Yang is also a business/media consultant on marketing to Asian American consumers for Iconoculture, Inc. Before joining Iconoculture, Yang was CEO of Factor, Inc., another marketing consultancy targeting Asian Americans.

-From 1989 until 2002, when it went out of business, Yang was publisher of A Magazine, then the largest circulating English-language Asian American magazine in the United States.
+Starting in 1989, Yang was the creator and publisher of A Magazine, then the largest circulating English-language Asian American magazine in the United States before it closed its doors in 2002.
 The magazine grew out of an undergraduate publication that he had edited while a student at Harvard University.
 Yang was a producer for the first nationally distributed Asian American television show, Stir.

 He is a member of the Asian American Journalists Association and has served on the advisory boards of the Asian American Justice Center, Asian Americans Advancing Justice, and the China Institute in America.

-In March of 2022, Yang jointly authored and released RISE: A Pop History of Asian America from the Nineties to Now with Philip Wang and Phil Yu.

 Personal life

 Yang was married to Heather Ying, a physician assistant in cardiothoracic surgery.
-They divorced in 2013.
+They married in 2002 and divorced in 2013.
 They have two sons, Hudson and Skyler.
 Their elder son, Hudson Yang, is a star of the 2015 ABC television series Fresh Off the Boat, based on Eddie Huang's memoir, Fresh Off the Boat: A Memoir.